Bertelsen, Arnold Finish in Top 15

-In only three seasons as the head women's golf coach at Texas Tech, JoJo Robertson has turned the Lady Raiders into one of the top teams in the country and a consistent NCAA tournament participant.
+In only five seasons as the head women's golf coach at Texas Tech, JoJo Robertson has turned the Lady Raiders into one of the top teams in the country and a consistent NCAA Tournament participant.

-Since being named the fourth head coach in school history on June 25, 2009, Robertson and the Lady Raiders have advanced to a NCAA Regional in each of the past three seasons and have twice come close to moving on to the NCAA Championships for only the second time in program history.
+Since being named the fourth head coach in school history on June 25, 2009, Robertson and the Lady Raiders have advanced to a NCAA Regional in four of the past five seasons as a team and have twice come close to moving on to the NCAA Championships for only the second time in program history.

 The Lady Raiders have finished ninth at a regional twice during Robertson's tenure, beginning in 2010 at the NCAA East Regional and then again in 2012 at the West Regional held in Colorado.
 Texas Tech finished 16th at the 2011 NCAA East Regional.

 Tech won its 8th and 9th team titles in 2013-14 since Robertson took over in 2009 - the most by any head coach in a five-year span.

 The Lady Raiders once again had a strong showing at the 2013 NCAA Regional, led by senior and Capitol One All-American, Kim Kaufman, who thrived in her four years at Tech under Robertson.
 Kaufman is now competing on the Symetra Tour and close to picking up her LPGA Card for 2014.